GLTdotNS/Discord-Bot/README.md

 # <img src="https://img.icons8.com/color/48/000000/discord-new-logo.png"/> Discord Bot for Raspberry Pi Hosting <img src="https://img.icons8.com/color/48/000000/raspberry-pi.png"/>

-Welcome to the Discord bot that can be hosted on Raspberry Pi for continuous operation.
+ Discord bot that can be hosted on Raspberry Pi for continuous operation.
 Let me introduce you to how to use it and what it's all about.

 ## Getting Started